A Seeso Saturday Night Special Episode

 The Wicker Breakdown:

-- Randy Newman opens the show by singing Louisiana 1927, then goes on to explain the special show.
+- Randy Newman opens the show by singing Louisiana 1927, then goes on to explain the festive episode.

 - Buck Henry and Jane Curtin are our parade correspondents that kind of direct the action of the show.